Versolato/WCLUtility/README.md

 ### Er...
 I mean *how to run* the program!

-#### Easy Mode

 If you already have the binaries provided by me, just go to the directory where you copied this and click on the program `WCLUtilityGui.exe` (the one with the tank icon), and follow the instructions.

 The program may take several minutes to run, as it needs to query *a lot* of data over the Internet.
 So, be patient.

-#### Not so Easy Mode

-If you already have the binaries provided by me, just go to the directory where you copied this and execute with the command

-`WCLUtility Validate "c:\a path\Battlefy_master_file.csv"`

-The program may take several minutes to run, as it needs to query *a lot* of data over the Internet.
-So, be patient.

-When the program finishes it will write, on the same folder where the input file was, a new file with *valid.* before the original name.
-In our example it would be `c:\a path\valid.Battlefy_master_file.csv`.

-The program will write a log file on the path `%LocalAppData%\Negri\WCL\Log`.
-It will also write a lot of small cache files on `%temp%`.
-You may want to delete these after the season.

 ## Compiling

-If you want to compile, just clone and open on Visual Studio (I used VS 2017).
+If you want to compile, just clone and open on Visual Studio (I used VS 2017, But the free edition will do it).
 You will be missing a small text file called `AppId.txt`.
 It contains the *Wargaming App Id* that you can create on their [Developer Portal](https://developers.wargaming.net/).

 Without this key file on the same directory of the binaries the application will run with the `demo` app id, witch is quite limited.

 ## WCL3 Fields

+### Full File

 * Team Name;
 * Gamer Tag (inGameName);